 National Background and Context

 Abortion is one of the safest surgical procedures for women in the United States.
-Fewer than 0.5% of women obtaining abortions experience a complication, and the risk of death associated with abortion is about one-tenth that associated with childbirth.
+Fewer than 0.05% of women obtaining abortions experience a complication.

 Pregnancies and Their Outcomes

-•In 2011, 12% of Connecticut counties had no abortion clinic.
-5% of Connecticut women lived in these counties.
+•In 2014, some 13% of Connecticut counties had no clinics that provided abortions, and 5% of Connecticut women lived in those counties.

 Restrictions on Abortion